-- A townhouse or suite may request to host a social gathering by submitting a Social Gathering Application to their RD/AC by 4:30 pm on Wednesday for social gatherings to be held on the following Friday or Saturday night.
-Any resident who has a concern with a gathering being held on a particular day or weekend may contact the RD/AC. - Requests will be processed on a firstcome first-serve basis by the RD/AC.
-Requests to hold a social gathering may be denied based on the disciplinary history of residents, pending discipline matters, previous damages, etc. - Fifty percent +1 of the residents of the townhouse or suite must be present for the duration of the social gathering. - The RD/AC will notify townhouses and suites of the approval status of their requests by noon on Friday. - 5.
+A townhouse or suite may request to host a social gathering by submitting a Social Gathering Application to their RD/AC by 4:30 pm on Wednesday for social gatherings to be held on the following Friday or Saturday night.
+Any resident who has a concern with a gathering being held on a particular day or weekend may contact the RD/AC.

+- Requests will be processed on a first come first serve basis by the RD/AC.
+Requests to hold a social gathering may be denied based on the disciplinary history of residents, pending discipline matters, previous damages, etc. - 3.
+Fifty percent +1 of the residents of the townhouse or suite must be present for the duration of the social gathering. - 4.
+The RD/AC will notify townhouses and suites of the approval status of their requests by noon on Friday. - 5.
 Only social gathering guests age 21 or older (with the exception of students under the age of 21 who live in the townhouse or suite) may attend a social gathering. - 6.
 A designated resident of the townhouse or suite must be present at each entrance of the social gathering to check guests' IDs.
 The designated residents must remain sober for the duration of the social gathering.
 Residents and social gathering guests must present a current Stonehill College ID card and a valid driver's license (not a duplicate) that confirms the student's date of birth documented in College records.
-Non student guests must present a valid driver's license (not a duplicate) and a valid guest pass and must be accompanied by their host at all times. - The use or consumption of alcoholic beverages must be confined to the inside of the townhouse or suite.
+Nonstudent guests must present a valid driver's license (not a duplicate) and a valid guest pass and must be accompanied by their host at all times. - The use or consumption of alcoholic beverages must be confined to the inside of the townhouse or suite.
 Possessing or consuming alcoholic beverages on porches, patios and in public hallways is prohibited. - 8.
 Hosts must ensure the noise level of the social gathering does not interfere with nearby residents or quiet hours. - 9.
 Hosts must control excessive loitering outside the townhouse or suite. - 10.
-Food and non-alcoholic beverages must be available and prominently featured.
+Food and non-alcoholic beverages must be available and prominently featured. - 11.
+Gathering attendees may leave a social gathering and return.
+However, any individual reentering a social gathering must again present proper identification (see step 7 above) upon reentry. - 12.
+Residents or guests who appear to be intoxicated and who attempt to enter a social gathering will not be permitted to enter the social gathering. - Hosts must contact Campus Police immediately if any social gathering guest appears to need medical attention. - Hosts must contact RAs or Campus Police when they would like assistance controlling the social gathering.